caixiuhong/solar-power-marketing/README.md

 # Solar Power Marketing
-This project is to build up a pipeline to analyze urban solar power market in US, counpling with PV rooftop dataset and solar radiation dataset.
+This project is to build up a pipeline to analyze urban solar power market in US, coupling with PV (Photovoltaic) rooftop database and solar radiation database from NREL (National Renewable Energy Laboratory) data source stored in AWS.

 # Table of Contents